Skip to main content

 path: /pjdfstest

-You can also use juicefs summary $PATH to list all directory stats:
+You can also use juicefs summary $PATH to list all directory statistics:

 $ ./juicefs summary /mnt/jfs/pjdfstest/